The Real AI ROI Problem Isn’t Technology — It’s Measurement

 - Set different targets and timelines for productivity, engagement, and strategy.

-- Use a unified framework like out to align business cases, governance, and measurement.
+- Use a unified framework like ours to align business cases, governance, and measurement.

 When organizations do this, ROI becomes a guide for smarter investment decisions rather than a post‑hoc justification exercise.
 That’s how AI value moves from anecdote to accountability.
-Tech leaders, email or book a guidance session with bhopkins@forrester.com.
-Product leaders, connect with lsinger@forrester.com
+Tech leaders, email me or book a guidance session at bhopkins@forrester.com.
+Product leaders, connect with Lisa Singer at lsinger@forrester.com.